ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-3.md

 “You--” Mila hissed.

 “What should I do with a sword inside another family’s ceremony?”
-Shira said.
+Shira shook his head.
 The sword was his father’s, and that was his reason he didn’t want to use it.
 “Look, I can only draw the blade from the sheath at most.
 Without a proper amount of Strength attribute I can’t swing this properly.
 It rejects my mana.
 I’d make a fool out of myself if that happened.”

 “That’s because you were stupidly increasing your Wisdom instead of, that’s why you--arghh!
 Just forget about it!
 I know you’re trying to make excuses!
 Since you’re so weak all we can do is flaunting around your father’s reputation.
 We’ve got to remind people that our Yashura Family’s not to mess with.
 Here, just slip this fucking sword in your belt.”

 “Ah, this is embarrassing.
 Those rumors are about to get worse tonight,” Shira said with a sigh.
 His reputation as a trash talent was annoying enough, added this shameless act of throwing his weight around, he’d become more reluctant to show his face in the public later on.
-But still he unwillingly slipped the sword in his belt.
+But refusing her now he’d never know what the girl would do, so he unwillingly did what she said.

-Mila snorted.
-She ignored the complaint.
-Right now she could care less about the rumors about her cousin.
-What she had to prioritize tonight was the bad premonition she had about Bhela Malikh’s short hair--nobody believed her when she said that Bhela was being a slut for cutting her hair short in spite of her being in an engagement.
-While her hands craftly knotted the rendang wrapped in banana leaves with a rope made with dried coconut leaves, she suddenly had a cold smile; the image of those impudent Malikhs shuddering under the famous sword of Yashura Family’s Unique Class, Jhuro Yashura the Blackfang Swordsman, entertained her she began to chuckle coldly.
+Mila didn’t care what Shira had in mind.
+While her hands finishing the wrap of the rendang, she thought of Malikh Family, suddenly a sneer appeared on her face; the image of those impudent Malikhs shuddering under the famous sword of Yashura Family’s Unique Class, Jhuro Yashura the Blackfang Swordsman, entertained her she began to chuckle coldly.

 “Huhuhu… just you wait you bitch…”